ArneGockeln/arnegockelndotcom/contact.md

 title: Contact
 ---

-If you are having any problems, any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=%40arnegockeln), or [file a GitHub issue](https://github.com/arnegockeln/arnegockelndotcom/issues/new)
+If you are having any questions or suggestions, feel free to [tweet at me](https://twitter.com/intent/tweet?text=%40arnegockeln), or [file a GitHub issue](https://github.com/arnegockeln/arnegockelndotcom/issues/new) or by good old email: sayhi@gockeln.com.

 ## Standing Invitation